-- Plan – Represents the total number of stories planned for a feature.
+- Plan – Represents the total number of stories planned.

-- Actual – Represents the number of stories completed for a feature.
-The bar is shaded red or green, depending on whether the feature is on track or not.
+- Actual – Represents the number of stories completed.
+The bar is shaded red or green, depending on whether or not the item is on track.

 Figure 9 gives an example of a feature progress report.